luc-github/esp3d-webinstaller/README.md

 >
 > Current sounds were maid using [elevenlabs](https://elevenlabs.io/) and [Akito](https://elevenlabs.io/) voice.
 >
-> Some sounds can be too longs to play, so because they queued have some delay to be played and be late compare to actions, in that case, remove some sounds for steps which are too close in execution to keep a natural flow.
+> Certain sounds can be too long to play instantly.
+Because they are queued, playback may be delayed and fall out of sync with real-time actions.
+In these cases, omit sounds for steps that are too close in timing to preserve a natural audio flow.

 ## 📊 Logging and Analytics